Spatially Coupled PLDPC-Hadamard Convolutional Codes: Introduction

-Yet, most LDPC codes are designed to achieve good decoding performance at a bit-energy-to-noise-power-spectral-density ratio ($E_b/N_0$) greater than $0$ dB.
-To approach the ultimate Shannon limit, i.e., $E_b/N_0 = -1.59$ dB \cite{Costello2007}, other low-rate codes should be designed.
-Potential application scenarios of such codes include multiple access wireless systems (e.g., interleave-division multiple-access \cite{Li2004,Li2006} with a huge number of non-orthogonal users), and deep space communications.
-In \cite{Li2003} and \cite{Leung2006}, very low-rate turbo Hadamard codes and zigzag Hadamard codes have been proposed.
-However, their decoders require the use of serial decoding \cite{Jiang2018}, \cite{Jiang2019}, \cite{Jiang2020} and cannot make use of parallel decoding as in LDPC decoders.
-The error performances of turbo Hadamard codes and zigzag Hadamard codes are also not as good as those of the LDPC-Hadamard codes that are subsequently proposed \cite{Yue2007}.

 In the Tanner graph of an LDPC code, the edges connected to a VN form a repeat code, whereas the edges connected to a CN form a single-parity-check (SPC) code.
 When the repeat codes and/or SPC codes are replaced with other block codes, a Tanner graph of a generalized LDPC is formed.
-By replacing SPC codes with Hadamard codes, LDPC-Hadamard codes have been proposed and their degree distributions have been optimized with the EXIT chart method \cite{Yue2007}.
-The LDPC-Hadamard codes not only have thresholds lower than $-1.34$ dB, but also achieve excellent decoding performance at a $E_b/N_0$ lower than $-1.17$ dB.
+By replacing SPC codes with Hadamard codes, LDPC-Hadamard codes (LDPC-HCs) have been proposed and their degree distributions have been optimized with the EXIT chart method \cite{Yue2007}.
+The LDPC-HCs not only have thresholds lower than $-1.34$ dB, but also achieve excellent decoding performance at a $E_b/N_0$ lower than $-1.17$ dB.
 On the other hand, the EXIT chart method cannot effectively analyze degree distributions containing degree-$1$ and/or punctured VNs.
 The parity-check matrix derived by the progressive-edge-growth (PEG) method \cite{Hu2005} according to the degree distributions does not contain any structure and therefore does not facilitate linear encoding and parallel decoding.
+In \cite{zhang2021}, a class of structured LDPC-HCs called protograph-based LDPC-HCs (PLDPC-HCs) have been proposed.